Walker, Texas Ranger: Trial by Fire

-Walker, Texas Ranger: Trial by Fire is a 2005 American made-for-television action film directed by Aaron Norris and based on the popular 1993–2001 television series Walker, Texas Ranger starring Chuck Norris, Sheree J. Wilson, Judson Mills, Andre Kristoff, Janine Turner and Steven Williams.
+Walker, Texas Ranger: Trial by Fire is a 2005 American television action film directed by Aaron Norris and based on the popular 1993–2001 television series Walker, Texas Ranger starring Chuck Norris, Sheree J. Wilson, Judson Mills, Andre Kristoff, Janine Turner and Steven Williams.
+The film was produced by Norris Brothers Entertainment, The Greif Company and Paramount Television and premiered on October 16, 2005 on CBS.

 Plot

 Texas Ranger Captain Cordell Walker, along with Rangers Francis Gage and Rhett Harper are involved in a shoot out at a bank, where a group of robbers take the tellers hostage.
 Ranger Harper kills two of the robbers while the leader is able to escape.
-A guided missile accidentally ends up in the hands of a thirteen-year-old boy, who does not know that three Koreans, who are very skilled in combat, are looking for it.
-The criminals go to the boy's house, where they murder his father.
-The boy manages to escape, but the criminals continue to hunt him down.
-Jimmy Trivette has to leave for a family vacation, while Gage is following the case of the boy, helped by new Ranger Kay Austin.
-As if that were not enough, a girl who had an appointment with Ranger Harper is killed and all evidence leads to him.
+A guided missile system accidentally ends up in the hands of thirteen-year-old Jeremy Hopkins, who does not know that three North Koreans, who are very skilled in combat, are looking for it.
+The criminals go to Jeremy's house, where they murder his father Adam, who had helped develop the system.
+Jeremy manages to escape, but the criminals continue to hunt him down.
+Walker's partner, Jimmy Trivette, has to leave for a family vacation, while Gage follows Jeremy's case, helped by new Ranger Kay Austin.
+As if that were not enough, a girl who left a bar with Ranger Harper is murdered and all evidence leads to him as the killer.

-Alex follows the case of the ranger and Harper gets support from his aide Garrett Evans, while Gage and Kay Austin follow the case of the missing boy.
-The boy takes refuge at the home of his friend but criminals find it and try to take back the missile.
-Eventually, the boy realizes that the criminals want the missile guidance system and is aimed at the top of his father for help.
-Meanwhile, a man is found dead whom Ranger Harper had arrested years earlier and the evidence leads back to him, but just when Ranger Austin can prove otherwise the evidence disappears.
-Meanwhile, Walker kills one of the Korean criminals and Gage and Austin find a man who days earlier had attacked the Harper ranger with a punch and then take his blood sample, which is the same on the scene of the crime.
-The criminals are the guy but just before arriving Walker, Gage and Austin who kill the criminals.
+Alex follows the case of the murdered girl and gets support from her fellow ADA Garrett Evans, while Gage and Kay Austin follow Jeremy's case.
+Jeremy takes refuge at the home of his friend Josh Withley, but the criminals find him and try to take back the system.
+Eventually, Jeremy realizes that the criminals want the missile guidance system and contacts the head of his father's company for help.
+Meanwhile, a man whom Ranger Harper had arrested years earlier for child rape but got off on a technicality is found dead, and the evidence leads back to him once again.
+This forces the D.A.'s office to press murder charges against him for both murder cases and have him remanded without bail, but just when Ranger Austin can prove his innocence after going to the second crime scene, a man attacks her and steals her forensics kit with the evidence.

-At the trial against Ranger Harper, he discovers that the real culprit is Garrett Evans.
-Garret takes the defense hostage, but the rangers manages to disarm him followed by Harper knocking him down with a punch.
-After clarifying the story, the main protagonists leave the courtroom and go in the main hall.
-Walker leaves to return home, but the leader of the bank robbers returns, firing a gun.
-Rangers Harper, Gage, and Austin shoot him dead.
-Alex looks down to see a single bullet wound in her left breast and falls to the ground.
-The camera "takes off" upward, showing a "bird's eye view" of Cahill's unconscious body lying on the floor of the courthouse.
-The film ends, providing no confirmation of what happens to Alex Cahill-Walker.